pourmalek/covir2/20211217/README.md

 ***********************************************************************************************************************************************************
 ***********************************************************************************************************************************************************

-## The Omicron variant not yet in the models:
+## The Omicron variant not yet in the models as of 2021-12-17:

 None of the models have included the Omicron variant as of 2021-12-17.